-Twitter Policy - The AHRC's Twitter account is managed by our Communications Team.
-If you follow us on Twitter, you can expect between one to three tweets each day.
+Twitter Policy - The AHRC's Twitter account is managed by the UKRI Communications Team.

 Welsh Language Scheme - UK Research and Innovation have prepared a Welsh Language Scheme in accordance with the Welsh Language Act 1993, through which we, and the other UK Research Councils, will conduct our business.

 All relevant policies are now harmonised across the research councils, and all harmonised policies can be found on the UK Research and Innovation website.

 - Travel and Subsistence - UK Bank Account Holder Expenses Claim Form for Non-Employees (Word, 1MB) - This form accompanies the Travel and Subsistence Policy for Non-Employees.

 - Travel and Subsistence - Policy for Non-Employees (PDF) - The purpose of this policy is to ensure that AHRC’s travel and accommodation needs are met in a consistent way.